tigerbeetle/tigerbeetle/docs/DESIGN.md

 * Events only ever have one immutable version, which can be referenced directly by the event's id.
 * Events should be retained for auditing purposes.
 However, events may be drained into a separate cold storage system, once their effect has been captured in a state snapshot, to compact the journal and improve startup times.

 **create_transfer**: Create a transfer between accounts (maps to a "prepare").
-We use 64-bit words at a minimum to avoid unaligned operations on less than a machine word and to simplify struct packing.
 We group fields in descending order of size to avoid unnecessary struct padding in C implementations.

 ```
           create_transfer {